morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 Conclusion:
 -----------

-Congradulations on achieving your goal :trophy:!
+Congratulations on achieving your goal :trophy:!
 You have succesfully made your bed.

 Contact Details:
 -----------